BonnerLab/PyTorch_Tutorial/README.md

 are `train.py` and `evaluate.py` (neither of which takes any arguments).
 The recommended entry-point to walk through all of the code is to start at `train.py`.

+Jupyter Notebooks are also provided to show minimally-functining examples of tasks useful for research purposes (e.g. extracting the activations at a specific layer).